Creamy Crockpot Chicken Gnocchi Soup

 Crockpot chicken gnocchi soup is hearty feel-good fare.
 It goes great with:

-- Garlic bread, Dutch oven bread, or one-hour breadsticks
+- Garlic knots, Dutch oven bread, or one-hour breadsticks

 Creamy Crockpot Chicken Gnocchi Soup